hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 ## Trimming Strategies

-Raw sequencing reads will often exhibit decreasing sequence quality at the 5' and 3' ends.
+With our raw fastq data, we found the quality of the bases decreasing at the 3' ends of our reads.
+Raw sequencing reads will often exhibit this decreasing sequence quality at the 5' and 3' ends.
 We can improve the overall quality of our data by **trimming** the poor quality bases, as well as, any contaminating vector or adapter sequences from our reads.
+Poor quality bases and contaminating sequences will make it difficult to properly align the reads to the reference genome/transcriptome.
+Trimming could be accomplished by a couple of

 Many trimming tools have been developed, but there are various strategies employed, and the tool or strategy chosen often relates to the personal preference of the user.